awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 If the DB instance that you want to delete has a read replica, you should either promote the read replica or delete it\.
 For more information, see [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

+**Note**
+When the status for a DB instance is `deleting`, its CA certificate value doesn't appear in the RDS console or in output for AWS CLI commands or RDS API operations\.
+For more information about CA certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 ## Deletion Protection<a name="USER_DeleteInstance.DeletionProtection"></a>

 You can only delete instances that don't have deletion protection enabled\.
 When you create or modify a DB instance, you have the option to enable deletion protection so that users can't delete the DB instance\.
 Deletion protection is disabled by default for you when you use AWS CLI and API commands\.
 Deletion protection is enabled for you when you use the AWS Management Console to create a production DB instance\.
 However, Amazon RDS enforces deletion protection when you use the console, the CLI, or the API to delete a DB instance\.
 To delete a DB instance that has deletion protection enabled, first modify the instance and disable deletion protection\.
 Enabling or disabling deletion protection doesn't cause an outage\.